 We mostly freedom camped but also stayed in hostel car parks and showgrounds.
 We stayed on campsites twice.

-There are strict rules in Australia about where children can sit and who needs a car seat and you will need to check the rules for the different states you are visiting.
+Australia has strict rules about where children can sit and who needs a car seat and you will need to check the rules for the different states you are visiting.

 The major downside of this option is having to return the vehicle to where you started from.

 Touring Australia in a motor home or camper van